stiles/pyfr24/docs/usage/examples.md

 import logging
 from pyfr24 import FR24API, configure_logging

+# Configure logging
+configure_logging(level=logging.INFO, log_file="investigation.log")

 def investigate_incident(api, flight_ids, date_from, date_to):
     """
-    For each flight (by reported flight number or call sign), retrieve the flight summary, extract the internal "fr24_id" and then export flight track data using that ID.
+    For each flight number or call sign, retrieve the flight summary, extract the internal fr24_id and export flight track data.

+    Returns a dictionary mapping each original flight ID to results containing the internal fr24_id, summary details and export directory.
     """
     results = {}
     for fid in flight_ids: